 In Full Flight 6g (Scherger Rain, by Sir Vancelot).
 Two wins (1:59.7, S)

 Last Flight In 6m (Orse M Denario, by Washington VC).
 Eleven wins, including 10 in Australia (1:53)

 Little Rascal 6g (Evita Franco, by Live Or Die).
 Eight wins here and four in Australia (1:51.8)

 (Sir) Mac’s Man 6g (Galleons Testimony, by Elsu).
 Seven wins in Australia (1:56.8, S)

 Schwartz Denario 6m (Ergo Denario, by Bettor’s Delight).
 Two wins

 Straight Thru Blue 6g (New York Franco, by Badlands Hanover).
-Seven wins in West and South Australia (1:56.4,S)
+Eight wins in West and South Australia (1:56.4,S)

 The Manipulator 6g (Luckisaladytonight, by Presidential Ball).
 Four wins (1:59.7,D)

 Wattlebank Flyer 6g (Careful Seznicki, by Courage Under Fire).
-One win here and eight in Australia (1:55.2,S)
+One win here and nine in Australia (1:55.2,S)

 Wick 6g (On The Double, by Holmes Hanover).
-Five wins here and eight in the United States (1:51.6)
+Five wins here and nine in the United States (1:51.6)